Office of the Comptroller of the Currency (OCC), Treasury.

 (d) Ways to minimize the burden of the collection on respondents, including through the use of automated collection techniques or other forms of information technology; and

-Assistant Director, Legislative and Regulatory Activities Division, Office of the Comptroller of the Currency.
+Assistant Director, Legislative & Regulatory Activities Division, Office of the Comptroller of the Currency.

 BILLING CODE 4810-33-P